-Content services applications provide solution-focused capabilities that address specific use cases across the organization.
-Examples of content-enabled applications include vendor invoice management, employee information management, contracts management, as well as vertically focused applications such as those for life sciences or engineering.
+Content services applications, on the other hand, provide solution-focused capabilities that address specific use cases across the organization.
+Examples of content-enabled applications include vendor invoice management, employee information management, contract management, as well as vertically focused applications such as those for life sciences or engineering.

 Content services components are utility-based services that add additional functionality to existing applications.
 For example, a content services component may be a utility that enables language translation, external file sharing or document capture.

-Content service platform providers—such as OpenText™—deliver a variety of content-enabled services, microservices, tools and repositories that allow organizations to design the best content services platform for their individual needs based on these three elements.
+CSP providers—such as OpenText™—deliver a variety of content-enabled services, microservices, tools and repositories that allow organizations to design the best CSP for their individual needs.

-Content services platforms allow organizations to realize the full value of the content and data they have available to them.
-Rather than isolating content in a separate repository where it’s difficult to access and out of context, content services are a major step forward in connecting people, processes and content across organizations—and with their customers, suppliers and other business partners.
-Key benefits include:
+Content services allows organizations to realize the full value of the content and data they have available to them.
+Rather than isolating content in a separate repository where it’s difficult to access and out of context, content services is a major step forward in connecting people, processes and content across organizations—and with their customers, suppliers and other business partners.

 - Empowering knowledge workers

 Content services software enables you to deliver the right content to the right people at the right time.
-Users can access and interact with the content they need from within the application they’re using through customized workspaces.
-The best content services platforms allow for low-code or no-code development of plug-ins that decouple the user experience from the underlying content repository.
-The user now has access to dynamic and personalized content in the context of the applications they use every day.
+Users can access and interact with dynamic and personalized content from within the application they’re using through customized workspaces.

 - Improving information access and sharing

-The best content services platforms ensure that content is “born managed.”
-Intelligent and automated metadata and categorization capabilities mean that any piece of content can be managed throughout its entire lifecycle—from creation to disposal.
-It enables all content, wherever it resides, to be quickly and easily searched and retrieved.
-The process services within some content services solutions allow you to automate and manage the flow of content within and across departments—as well as externally with customers and partners—to meet your specific business requirements.
+The best CSPs ensure that content is “born managed.”
+Intelligent and automated metadata and categorization capabilities mean that any piece of content can be managed throughout its entire lifecycle.
+All content, wherever it resides, can be quickly and easily searched, retrieved and shared across departments or with customers and partners.

 - Enhancing information governance and compliance

-A comprehensive content services platform will provide a single, trusted source that delivers integrated records management, intelligent metadata management, archive and search capabilities and version control over all business content, whether it’s stored within the platform itself or in other enterprise repositories such as Microsoft® SharePoint®, SAP® applications, Salesforce file systems or email.
-You can create a single source of the truth for any piece of content and ensure that all content activity complies with internal information governance policies and procedures as well as external regulations and government mandates.
+A CSP provides a single, trusted source that delivers integrated records management, intelligent metadata management, archive and search capabilities, and version control—whether content is stored within the platform or in other enterprise repositories such as Microsoft SharePoint, SAP applications, Salesforce or email.
+This ensures that all activity complies with internal information governance policies and procedures and external regulations and mandates.

 - Moving to “Cloud First”

-Content services are a major step toward shifting content management to the cloud.
-These new ECM capabilities are delivered as web-based services—content services platforms can be quickly deployed and are easily scalable.
+Delivered as web-based services, CSPs can be quickly deployed and are easily scalable.
 Their benefits are available to on-prem and cloud enterprise applications and can be accessed from anywhere, on any device.
-However, content services don’t mean an abrupt step to ECM in the cloud.
-Most companies will require much more than ECM cloud solutions.
-The best content service platforms enable the seamless integration of new content services with existing on-premise ECM systems to provide hybrid content services.
+The best content services platforms enable the seamless integration of new content services with existing on-premise ECM systems to provide hybrid content services.

-OpenText is a recognized leader of both on-premise content services and managed content services, allowing for flexible deployments of content services platforms that meet your specific business requirements.
-This is reflected in recent analyst reports:
+OpenText is a recognized leader of both on-premise content services and managed content services, allowing for flexible deployments of CSPs that meet your specific business requirements.